1. Home

 What preparations should I make for my pets in case of an emergency?

-Emergency planning for pets is an important part of emergency household preparations and greatly increases the likelihood of evacuating your pets to safety.
-There are many things pet owners can do to be prepared in the event of emergencies such as floods, cyclones or bushfires.
+Emergency planning for pets is an important part of emergency household preparations and greatly increases the likelihood of evacuating your pets to safety if that is necessary.

-BE PREPARED BY HAVING A PET EMERGENCY PLAN FOR YOUR PETS
+BE PREPARED BY HAVING A PET EMERGENCY PLAN FOR YOUR COMPANION ANIMALS

 Three steps to your pet emergency plan

-1. Include pets in your Emergency Survival Plan
+1. Include companion animals in your Emergency Survival Plan

-• Determine where your pets will be relocated to if you need to evacuate.
-This may be a boarding facility or a family member or friend located in a safe area.
+• Determine where your companion animals will be relocated to if you need to evacuate.
+This may be a boarding facility, or a family member or friend located in a safe area.
 Keep in mind that the premise may have specific requirements – for example, boarding facilities require that pets are up-to-date with vaccinations.
+For more specific information on planning for an evacuation, see this article.

-• Train your pets to be settled in a cage / carrier / crate / horse float.
+• Use reward-based training to train your companion animals to easily enter and be settled in a cage / carrier / crate.

-• Train pets to become accustomed to car trips.
+• Use reward-based training to get your companion animals accustomed to car trips.

 • Keep vaccinations up-to-date and keep the certificate in a safe place.

-• Ensure that cats and dogs are microchipped and have an ID tag including their name and your mobile phone number.
+• Ensure that cats and dogs (and other companion animals where feasible for the species) are microchipped and have an ID tag including their name and your mobile phone number.

 • Ensure that contact details are up-to-date on the microchip register.
-Dogs should also be registered with your local council.
+Dogs should also be registered with your local council where this is required.

-• Prepare a Pet Emergency Kit for each pet in advance.
+• Prepare a Pet Emergency Kit for each companion animal in advance.

 • Schedule a time to practice your plan.

 Late evacuation can be dangerous.
-To avoid unnecessary risks to you and your pets, move them to a safe place as soon as possible.
-If you know an evacuation order could occur in the near future, consider moving your pets into temporary accommodation in a safe area well before there is any need to evacuate.
-Having your pets spend a short time away is better than taking the risk of not being able to take them if evacuation orders are issued.
+To avoid unnecessary risks to you and your companion animals, move them to a safe place as soon as possible.
+If you know an evacuation order could occur in the near future, consider moving your companion animals into temporary accommodation in a safe area well before there is any need to evacuate.
+Having your companion animals spend a short time away from home is better than taking the risk of not being able to take them if evacuation orders are issued.

 2. Prepare your Pet Emergency Kit

 Preparing a pet emergency kit is an essential part of your planning process.
-It will ensure that you have everything you need in order to activate your plan quickly.
-The kit should include;
+It will ensure that you have everything you need to be able to activate your plan quickly.
+The kit should include the following items (as relevant for the companion animals you have):

 • Poo bags for dogs.

-• ID tag (including pets name and your mobile phone number), collars, leashes, harnesses, saddles etc.
+• ID tag (including pets name and your mobile phone number) on your animal’s collar.

-• Medications and clear instructions for treatment of any medical conditions.
+• Clear instructions for treatment of any medical conditions in a waterproof container.

 • Blankets / bedding / nesting material.